Mohak327/Applied-Maths-Lab/README.md

 <br />Feel free to share
 ## Contributers are invited

-To contribute fork the repository and make a pull request on separate brance
+To contribute fork the repository and make a pull request on separate branch